0x80/isolate-package/README.md

 Because the configuration loader depends on this setting, its output is not affected by this setting.
 If you want to debug the configuration set `ISOLATE_CONFIG_LOG_LEVEL=debug` before you run `isolate`

+### targetPackagePath

+Type: `string`, default: `undefined`

+Only when you decide to place the isolate configuration in the root of the monorepo, you use this setting to point it to the target you want to isolate, e.g. `./packages/my-firebase-package`.

+If this option is used the `workspaceRoot` setting will be ignored and assumed to be the current working directory.

+### tsconfigPath

+Type: `string`, default: `"./tsconfig.json"`

+The path to the `tsconfig.json` file relative to the package you want to isolate.
+The tsconfig is only used for reading the `compilerOptions.outDir` setting.
+If no tsconfig is found, possibly because you are not using Typescript in your project, the process will fall back to the `buildDirName` setting.

+### workspacePackages

+Type: `string[] | undefined`, default: `undefined`

+When workspacePackages is not defined, `isolate` will try to find the packages in the workspace by looking up the settings in `pnpm-workspace.yaml` or `package.json` files depending on the detected package manager.

+In case this fails, you can override this process by specifying globs manually.
+For example `"workspacePackages": ["packages/*", "apps/*"]`.
+Paths are relative from the root of the workspace.

 ### workspaceRoot